 The next step in the process is to create a comprehensive list of all critical suppliers or suppliers the organization depends on due to lack of flexibility, costs, or product availability.
-Next, identify all risks associated with those suppliers.
+Next, identify all risks associated with those providers.
 Then, outline all the costs related to each supplier.
-Acquiring this high level of information makes it possible to see more opportunities for supply chain optimization.
+Acquiring this high level of information makes it possible to see more opportunities for improvements.

-A significant component of developing optimization is collaboration.
+A significant component of developing supply chain resilience is collaboration.
 More specifically, organizations must collaborate with critical suppliers.
 Doing so enables the supplier to recognize the strategic goals and encourages them to participate or better align with those goals.
 Thus, collaboration benefits every part of the supply chain, not just the organization but also each supplier, when done well and with careful consideration.

 #4: Implement a Strategic Plan

 With the wealth of information and created opportunities evident, it's now possible to implement a strategic plan.
 Do this for each partner throughout the supply chain critical path.
 Utilizing supply chain optimization techniques ensures efficient implementation of strategies minimizing risks and lost opportunities.